xrdocs/ncs5500/_tutorials/NCS-5500-interface-and-qos-1d-scale.md

 ## Non-QoS L2 and L3 Interface Scale

 Below interface scales are effective from IOS XR 6.6.3 and 7.0.1.
 No QoS and no HQOS mode for these scales.
+Maximum bundle interface scale is assumed to be the maximum 1024, and more details will be discussed on bundle scale in the next section.

 ### L3 Interface and Subinterface Scale